-The reason I hadn’t shown the makeover on the blog was because I didn’t have great pictures.
-I had taken them in my garage and in the back of the truck before delivery.
+This was a paint project I did for a friend and didn’t have any great pictures of it in the home after it was finished.
+I had taken the photos in my garage and in the back of the truck before delivery.

 This was an entire set…bed, chest of drawers, dresser, mirror, and side table.
 So I had to get my sister to help with this or I would have been working on it for a month.

-For this job the client wanted the furniture painted black and she wanted it distressed.
+For this job my friend wanted the furniture painted black and she wanted it distressed.
 I already had a can of Glidden Duo paint in Onyx Black that I knew was the perfect shade of black so I decided to make my own paint.

 First step is to mix the Plaster of Paris with the cold water.
 It will have lumps so make sure you stir until they are all gone.
 It will be the consistency of skim milk.
 Then add the latex paint.
 Again, mix together until completely combined.

-I don’t usually sand when I use a chalk finish paint but this was such a big job and the furniture had been in storage for a while I wanted to make certain the paint would adhere.
+I don’t usually sand when I use a chalk finish paint because it is not required.
+However, this was such a big job and the furniture had been in storage for years so I wanted to make certain the paint would adhere.

 It is probably my favorite painted furniture I’ve ever done.

-I decided to leave the hardware in it’s original state because it looked so great with the black.
+I decided not to restore the furniture hardware but instead leave in it’s original state because it looked so great with the black.